divyamanohar-stripe/datahub/.github/stripe_pr_template.md

 <!--
   If this branch is in-progress, start the title with [wip].
-Cibot will prevent this branch from being merged until the title is edited to remove a leading [wip].
+CIBot will prevent this branch from being merged until the title is edited to remove the leading [wip].
 -->

 ### Notify
 cc @stripe-private-oss-forks/schema-and-query

 <!--
   Assign a reviewer by commenting `r? <TEAM>` once your PR has built successfully.
-Once the reviewer has approved the change,  comment `rl? <TEAM>` to find a Calibrated Reviewer if needed. go/code-review provides more guidance on the code review process.
+See go/code-review for more guidance on the code review process.
 -->

 ### Summary